imapex-training/rest-api-swagger/README.md

 [item]: # (/slide)

+# Source code

+Source code is available for you as a resource as you work through this tutorial.
+You can clone the repository using the following command: `git clone <repo>`.

+Once you have cloned the repository, in subsequent steps, instructions will be provided at the end of the instructions for you to checkout a portion of the code project that corresponds to the material in the step.
+This can help you "catch up" in certain sections if you get behind or stuck.

 # Step 0: Installing Prerequisites

 We're going to use the [NodeJS](https://nodejs.org) environment to build our project.
 However, we're not going to build the application from scratch, but instead use a few frameworks to speed up the process.
 Frameworks are common in application development to remove a lot of the boilerplate code that you might write over-and-over again.
 In particular, this project will leverage the [swagger-node](https://github.com/swagger-api/swagger-node) project, which itself uses a web application framework called [expressjs](https://expressjs.com).